exiang/open_hub_wiki/Tutorial]-Todo-module---Chapter-1.md

 ### Getting started with boilerplateStart
 BoilerplateStart serve as a template for new module creation.
-1. Copy `boilerplateStart` to `todo` module
+1. Copy `boilerplateStart` module folder and rename to `todo` to create the `todo` module
-2. Edit `readme.md`, replace the text in it to 'My first custom module to manage todo list'
+2. Edit `readme.md`.
+Replace the text inside to 'My first custom module to manage todo list'
 3. Rename `BoilerplateStartModule.php` to `TodoModule.php`
 4. Edit `TodoModule.php` file
     - Change the class name from `BoilerplateStartModule` to `TodoModule`